dagargo/overwitch/README.md

 Bus 001 Port 003 Device 006: ID 1935:000c Digitakt
 ```

 Then, you can indicate which device you want to use like this.
 It is recommended to run `overwitch` with real time priority, so run it with `chrt`.
 To stop, just press `Ctrl+C`.
 You'll see an oputput like the one below.
-Notice that we are using the verbose option here but it is **not recommended** to use it and it is showed here for illustrative pursoses only.
+Notice that we are using the verbose option here but it is **not recommended** to use it and it is showed here for illustrative purposes only.

 ```
-$ chrt -f 35 overwitch -d Digitakt -v
+$ overwitch -d Digitakt -v
 Device: Digitakt (outputs: 12, inputs: 2)
 JACK sample rate: 48000
 JACK buffer size: 64